 The Parish Council also has specific responsibilities that are unique to Kingsmead Parish.
 After the gifting of land and amenities from Redrow Homes and Taylor Wimpey to the Parish Council in 2011, we became responsible for the maintenance of land, parks and ponds.
 This land maintenance includes the mowing, pruning and tree management in many areas of Kingsmead village.
 We also are responsible for appointing a range of contractors in order to service the Parish’s maintenance needs.

-We are not responsible for roads, pathways or street lighting, which is the responsibility of Cheshire West and Chester County Council.
+We are not responsible for roads, pathways or street lighting, which are the responsibility of Cheshire West and Chester County Council.